GlacioHack/xdem/GOVERNANCE.md

 **1.1.
 Maintainers**.
 Maintainers are responsible for organizing activities around developing, maintaining, and updating the Project.
 Maintainers are also responsible for determining consensus.
 This Project may add or remove Maintainers with the approval of the current Maintainers.
+All past Maintainers will be listed as an Emeritus maintainer, and may rejoin at any time.

 **1.2.
 Contributors**.
 Contributors are those that have made contributions to the Project.